JacobBruen/OS-project/README.md

 # CPU Scheduling Algorithms Simulator (Operating Systems Final Project)
 ## Introduction

-For my Operating Systems final project, I selected and completed a project sourced from Papers with Code.
-The simulator, developed in Python, features a Graphical User Interface (GUI) that allows users to choose among four core CPU scheduling algorithms: First Come, First Served (FCFS), Shortest Job First (SJF), Round Robin (RR), and Priority Scheduling.
-The simulator displays results both on-screen and through visual charts, providing clear insights into each algorithm’s performance and behavior.
+For our Operating Systems final project, my team and I developed a CPU Scheduling Simulator in Python, inspired by a concept sourced from Papers with Code.
+The project simulates four core scheduling algorithms:
+First Come, First Served (FCFS)
+Shortest Job First (SJF) (both preemptive and non-preemptive) Round Robin (RR)
+Priority Scheduling (preemptive and non-preemptive)

+The simulator features a modern GUI built with ttkbootstrap, allowing users to interactively select an algorithm and visualize performance results.
+Results are presented on-screen alongside real-time performance charts, highlighting key metrics such as:
+Average waiting time
+Average turnaround time
+Average response time
+CPU utilization
+Throughput

+This project strengthened our understanding of scheduling concepts and required us to apply Python, data structures (PriorityQueue), pandas, and matplotlib in a practical simulation.
+It also emphasized teamwork, modular code design, and user interface development.
 ## Directory Structure

 The project has four directories, each containing a Python file that implements a specific algorithm.
 The directories